aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-text-manipulation/apply-dark-theme/_index.md

 ---
-title: OneNote to PDF with Dark Theme – Apply Dark Theme to Text
+title: Convert OneNote to PDF with Dark Theme – Apply Dark Theme to Text using Aspose.Note for Java
-linktitle: OneNote to PDF with Dark Theme – Apply Dark Theme to Text
+linktitle: Convert OneNote to PDF with Dark Theme – Apply Dark Theme to Text using Aspose.Note for Java
 second_title: Aspose.Note Java API
 description: Learn how to convert OneNote to PDF with a dark theme and change text color using Aspose.Note for Java.
 Follow simple steps to adjust font color and set page background.
 weight: 11